microsoft/reverse-proxy/README.md

 To build the repo, you should only need to run `Build.cmd` (on Windows) or `Build.sh` (on Linux or macOS).
 The script will download the .NET SDK and build the solution.

-To set up local development with Visual Studio, Visual Studio for Mac or Visual Studio Code, follow these steps:
+To set up local development with Visual Studio, Visual Studio for Mac or Visual Studio Code, you need to put the local copy of the .NET SDK in your `PATH` environment variable.
+Our `Restore` script fetches the latest build of .NET 5 and installs it to a `.dotnet` directory *within* this repository.

+We provide some scripts to set all this up for you.
+Just follow these steps:

 1. Run the `Restore.cmd`/`Restore.sh` script to fetch the required .NET SDK locally (to the `.dotnet` directory within this repo)
 1. "Dot-source" the `activate` script to put the local .NET SDK on the PATH